 Grand Theft Auto:

-There were two vehicles stolen during this time period.
+There was (1) cars reported stolen during this period.

 Senior lead Officer